supunkaru/CompTIA-CySA-CS0-004-/0-exam-overview/exam-overview.md

 - Progress tracking
 - Final score

 > This test is intended as a baseline assessment.
-I will retake it
-> later to measure my improvement throughout my CySA+ journey.

 ---